mlibrary/about-ebc/src/content/cards/a-third-card.md

 templateKey: card
 title: Support Open Access
 description: The University of Michigan Press Ebook Collection is transitioning to an open access monograph model termed Fund to Mission.
+We need your support.
 buttonLabel: Learn More
 buttonUrl: /invest
 cardImage: assets/ebc-card-print.png